 Fridley

 Fridley (est. pop.
 28,000 — U.S. Census Bureau, 2023 ACS) is a fully built-out first-ring suburb in southern Anoka County, directly bordering Minneapolis and Columbia Heights.
-Unlike the county's newer communities, Fridley has a stable long-term resident population and a denser housing stock.
-Fridley's proximity to Minneapolis means prior Minneapolis records are more common for Fridley subjects than for residents of the county's outer communities.
+Unlike the county's newer communities, Fridley has a stable long-term resident population and denser housing stock.
+Fridley's direct Minneapolis border means prior Hennepin County records are more common for Fridley subjects than for any other Anoka County community.

-Anoka (est. pop.
-18,000 — U.S. Census Bureau, 2023 ACS) is the county seat and a small historic city on the Rum River at its confluence with the Mississippi.
-Despite being the county seat where the courthouse sits, Anoka city itself has a relatively modest population — it functions as the administrative center without being the population center.
-Records filed in Anoka County District Court are processed here regardless of which city the underlying case originated in.
+Anoka City (est. pop.
+18,000 — U.S. Census Bureau, 2023 ACS) is the county seat on the Rum River at its confluence with the Mississippi.
+Despite being the county seat and courthouse location, Anoka City has a modest population relative to the county's larger communities.
+The courthouse handles all Anoka County District Court filings regardless of originating city.

 Common search scenarios